 May 15, 1992: Moorer vs Cooper

 Michael Moorer and Bert Cooper were at different stages of their careers when they clashed for the vacant, and rather dubious, WBO world title and gave fight fans one of the all-time great brawls in heavyweight history.
 If the 28-0 Moorer was an exciting battler on the ascent, the Joe Frazier-protégé Cooper was a capable journeyman with eight losses.
 The Philadelphian’s shot at Moorer was made possible because of his impressive performance six months earlier against the true heavyweight champion of the world, Evander Holyfield.
 Cooper had exceeded expectations by giving “The Real Deal” one of his fiercest tests, even scoring the first knockdown of Holyfield’s career before Cooper was stopped in the seventh.
-Bert had proven his gameness, and a match with Moorer promised to be a war.
+Bert had proven his gameness, and Moorer vs Cooper promised to be a war.

 Cooper (right) had proved himself against Holyfield.